+Editor’s note: add the TSCA-CA and TSCA-RA to the figure and add TSr interface

 [ITU-T Q.3057] defines the following reference architecture, as shown in the figure below, for interconnection between trustable network entities.
 In the case that an intermediate CA is present, it will replace the TSCA in the reference architecture.